SFDO-Tooling/CumulusCI/docs/env_var_reference.md

 ## `CUMULUSCI_SYSTEM_CERTS`

-If set to `True`, CumulusCI will configure the Python `requests` library to validate server TLS certificates using the system\'s certificate authorities, instead of the set of CA certs that is bundled with `requests`.
+If set to `True`, CumulusCI will configure the Python `requests` library to validate server TLS certificates using the system's certificate authorities, instead of the set of CA certs that is bundled with `requests`.

 ## `GITHUB_APP_ID`

-Your GitHub App\'s identifier.
+Your GitHub App's identifier.

 ## `GITHUB_APP_KEY`